svenvg93/svenvg93.github.io/_drafts/2025-01-24-selfhosted-web-analytics.md

 ## Add a website

-Now we need to add the website we want to analyze to Unami.
+Now we need to add the website we want to analyze to Umami.

 1. Log into Umami (default login is `admin/umami`) and click on **Settings** in the header.
 2. Navigate to **Websites** and click the **Add Website** button.